-- The lower the number the higher the priority. - 0 is the lowest queuing priority value and the highest priority. - The only limit to the upper limit of a queuing priority value is whatever a 32-bit integer will support.
+- The lower the number the higher the priority. - 0 is the lowest queuing priority value and the highest priority. - The recommended upper limit of a queuing priority value is 999.

 The MYNAH CLUI provides several subcommands to the xmyCmd command for setting queuing priority levels